|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 USN November 22, 1943

-Tarawa Airfield is a single runway orientied east to west, encompassing roughly two-thirds of Tarawa Island (Betio).
+Tarawa Airfield was a single runway orientated east to west that spanned roughly two-thirds of Tarawa Island (Betio) in the Gilbert Islands (Republic of Kiribati).

 Used by Japanese fighters and bombers, including A6M Zeros, D3A Vals, G3M2 Nells and G4M1 Bettys.